 Why My Olive Tree Is Not Pollinated?

-There are multiple factors which can interfere with pollination.
+There are multiple factors that can interfere with pollination.
 Let’s look into several of them:

 Olive variety compatibility